 There are many health benefits of drinking chlorophyll water;

-Some researchers says that it is “Blood Builder” suggesting that it can increase the number of red blood cells and improve their quality.
-This is based on fact that chlorophyll is chemically similar to hemoglobin, the protein in red blood cells that carry oxygen throughout the body.
-Researchers have suggested that wheatgrass juice, which is rich in chlorophyll, may be helpful in treating hemoglobin deficiency disorders, such as anemia and thalassemia.
+Some researchers say that it is a “Blood Builder”, suggesting that it can increase the number of red blood cells and boost their quality.
+It is based on chlorophyll being chemically similar to haemoglobin, the protein in red blood cells that carry oxygen throughout the body.
+Researchers have suggested that wheatgrass juice, rich in chlorophyll, may help treat haemoglobin deficiency disorders, such as anaemia and thalassemia.

-Chlorophyll reduces the production of gas and toxins that occur during digestion and contribute to protecting the liver, the second line of defense after intestinal barrier.
+Chlorophyll reduces the release of gas and toxins during digestion and contributes to protecting the liver, the second rim of defence after the intestinal barrier.
 Chlorophyll is an ally of Detox and Total Detox cures.
-Improves liver detoxification by enhancing liver natural ability.
-Chlorophyllin, a sodium/copper salt of chlorophyll was found to be able to fight against liver damage and potentially liver cancer by making the detoxification process more effective.
+Improves liver detoxification by enhancing natural liver ability.
+Chlorophyllin, a sodium/copper salt of chlorophyll, was found to fight against liver damage and potentially liver cancer by making the detoxification process more effective.

-Chlorophyll had odor-reducing properties.
-Chlorophyllin has been used since 1940s to neutralize certain odors.
+Chlorophyll had odour-reducing properties.
+Chlorophyllin has been used since the 1940s to neutralise certain odours.
 Researchers have studied chlorophyll for its potential as a deodorant for many years.
-A study published in 1960s that chlorophyll may reduce odors for people who have had colostomy.
-In addition to detoxifying the body, some wellness experts also claim that chlorophyll acts as an internal deodorant, getting rid of body odors from inside.
+A study published in the 1960s found that chlorophyll may reduce odours for people who have had a colostomy.
+In addition to detoxicating the body, some wellness experts claim that chlorophyll acts as an internal deodorant, getting rid of body odours from inside.

-Some studies show that regular intake of leafy, green vegetables helps to increase antioxidants in bloodstream.
+Some studies show that consistent intake of leafy, green vegetables helps increase antioxidants in the bloodstream.
 Chlorophyll is antioxidant that boost your health.
-Chlorophyll has antioxidant capacities, these capacities are 1000 times superior to xanthin: caffeine, theophylline, theobromine (tea, coffee, chocolate).
-They are 20 times superior to those of resveratrol (black berries, grapes, wine).
+Chlorophyll has antioxidant capacities; these capacities are 1000 times superior to xanthin: caffeine, theophylline, theobromine (tea, coffee, chocolate).
+They are 20 times superior to resveratrol (blackberries, grapes, wine).

-Chlorophyll had anti-mutagenic activity in short term genotoxicity, and protect against various intermediate biomarkers of cancer.
-Collectively, chlorophyll have chemoprotective role *against aromatic carcinogens.
+Chlorophyll had anti-mutagenic activity in short term genotoxicity and protected against various intermediate biomarkers of cancer.
+Collectively, chlorophyll has a chemoprotective role *against aromatic carcinogens.
 Many studies show that chlorophyllin in reducing the risk of cancer.

-Chlorophyll is a known antioxidant, helping fight oxidative stress that can impair immune system.
+Chlorophyll is a known antioxidant helping fight oxidative stress that can impair the immune system.
 Some researches show that it promotes wound healing and prevents infections.
 Chlorophyll increases the production of white blood cells, which fight against conditions such as leukopenia.

 Chlorophyll and pheophytins showed anti-inflammatory activity.
-A study show that chlorophyll a and its degeneration products are valuable and abundantly available anti-inflammatory agents and promising for development of phytomedicine or conventional medicines to treat inflammations and related diseases.
-Chlorophyll accelerates healing, the effects of anti-inflammatory and healing when applied directly to wound.
+A study shows that chlorophyll and its degeneration products are valuable and abundantly available anti-inflammatory agents and promising for developing phytomedicine or conventional medicines to treat inflammations and related diseases.
+Chlorophyll accelerates healing, anti-inflammatory effects, and healing when applied directly to the wound.

-Several studies have been conducted to determine whether chlorophyll supports healthy weight loss in human.
-A trail in 2013 involving overweight women found that chlorophyll supplements conjunction with high carb meal increased feeling of fullness while regulating hunger hormones.
-In 2014, a study published in a Journal Appetite, says that consumption of chlorophyll resulted in greater weight loss, over a period of 12 weeks.
-It is also believed that it decreases the cravings of junk foods and lower the level of bad cholesterol from blood.
+Several studies have determined whether chlorophyll supports healthy weight loss in humans.
+A trial in 2013 involving overweight women found that chlorophyll supplements conjunction with high carb meals, increased the feeling of fullness while regulating hunger hormones.
+In 2014, a study published in the journal Appetite says that consumption of chlorophyll resulted in more significant weight loss over 12 weeks.
+It is also believed to decrease junk foods’ cravings and lower bad cholesterol in the blood.